 15-Minute Guide to Retirement Planning

-You may love your career and find the work you do fulfilling, but you likely don’t plan on working for the rest of your life.
-If you hope to retire at some point, you need to have a plan and money set aside to do so.
+You may love your career and find your work fulfilling, but you likely don’t plan on working for the rest of your life.
+If you hope to retire at some point, you need to have a plan and money set aside.
 Retirement planning is an active process, something you need to be involved in from day one.
-Whether you’ve just started your first job or have been in the workforce for some time, it’s never too early or too late to start making a plan for what comes next.
+Whether you’ve just started your first job or have been in the workforce for some time, it’s never too early or too late to start planning for what comes next.

-Consider this your quick-start guide to retirement planning to get and keep yourself on track, no matter where you are in your career.
+Consider this your quick-start retirement planning guide to get and keep yourself on track, no matter where you are in your career.

 What Is Retirement Planning?

 Retirement is what comes after years of working or following a career path.
-The average person spends about 20 years in retirement, although there’s some variation.
-That means the average person should have enough in savings to support themselves for about 20 years without working.
+The average person spends about 20 years in retirement according to the U.S. Department of Labor, although there’s some variation.
+That means the average person should have enough savings to support themselves for about 20 years without working.
 Another term for retirement is financial independence, meaning you have enough invested or saved to live as you want, without having to work.

-A retirement plan is what ensures you have the financial resources available to support yourself and maintain your lifestyle once you leave the workforce.
+A retirement plan is designed to make sure that you have the financial resources available to support yourself and maintain your lifestyle once you leave the workforce.
 Retirement planning is a multistep process.
 First, you need to figure out how much you’ll need to save to retire comfortably and maintain your standard of living.
-Next, you’ll need to think about what you want your life to look like after retirement.
+Next, you’ll need to consider what you want your life to look like after retirement.
 From there, you can focus on how to save and invest your money.

 Several factors influence your overall approach to retirement planning.
-Your age is one factor — younger people often save less but have more opportunity for their savings and investments to grow thanks to a longer time horizon than their older counterparts.
+Your age is one factor — younger people often save less but have more opportunity for their savings and investments to grow thanks to a longer time horizon.
 Your risk tolerance is another factor.
-If you’re nearer to retirement, you might have a lower tolerance for risk compared to a person who is just getting started and has decades to let their investments grow.
+If you’re nearer to retirement, you might have a lower risk tolerance than a person who is just getting started and has decades to let their investments grow.